-Doctors have speculated that certain foods may be linked with ADHD.
-Although much research has been done on the subject, it’s not clearly proven that food can actually cause ADHD.
-What some foods do seem to do however is worsen ADHD symptoms or affect behavior that mimics the signs of ADHD in learners.
+It has not been proven that food can cause ADHD, however some foods could worsen ADHD symptoms or affect behavior that mimics the signs of ADHD in learners.
 “Excessive use of caffeine and take-out or fast food, with a poor nutritional value, can cause kids to display behavior that might be confused with ADHD,” said Frank Barnhill, MD, an expert on ADHD and the author of “Mistaken for ADHD.”

 - Cake Mixes and Frostings

 Nutritional deficiencies may worsen ADHD symptoms.
 An ADHD diet that ensures you’re getting adequate levels of the right foods optimizes brain function.

 Protein is important!

 Foods rich in protein like lean beef, pork, poultry, eggs, nuts, beans, and low-fat dairy products — can have beneficial effects on ADHD symptoms.
 The body makes neurotransmitters, the chemicals released by brain cells to communicate with each other, with the help of protein-rich foods.
 Protein can help maintain a balanced blood sugar level, which can help manage hyper-activity.

 An ADHD correct diet should focus on “more” rather than “less”.

 There is a clear link between children with ADHD and children suffering from obesity.
 It is important for a parent to make your child understand that he of she is not being limited.
 Rather teach them to increase their variety, to learn the modern new food ideas and to make better choices for their health.
 We are responsible to eat for the highest possible sustainable energy and to use our energy as wisely as we can.

 Our performance is just as good, as the fuel that we use, to produce it!